SamuelCicuitStudio/PlushToyFirmware-V01/README.md

 - **SpeakerManager**: Manages the toy’s audio output.
 Handles I2S communication with the speaker driver and integrates with the **TextToSpeechManager** and **WavFileReader** classes for audio playback.

+- **I2SManager**: Manages I2S communication specifically for audio output.
+Responsible for configuring I2S parameters, transmitting audio data to the speaker, and integrating with **SpeakerManager**.

+- **WiFiManager**: Handles all Wi-Fi connectivity, including connecting to networks, managing credentials, and handling disconnections.
+Works with **OtaManager** for firmware updates over Wi-Fi.

 - **SDCardManager**: Manages interactions with the SD card, including mounting, reading, and writing files, with support for loading and saving audio files.

 - **SPIFlashManager**: Manages interactions with the onboard flash memory for storage of non-volatile data, including firmware updates and cached configurations.